Baptouuuu/Sy/docs/Service-container.md

 ## Factories

-Some times, you'll want to have a greater control on how to create an instance of a class.
+Sometimes, you'll want to have a greater control on how to create an instance of a class.
 This is where factories come into place, instead of the container building directly the instance, it will call your factory to build the wished instance.

 ```js
 container.set({